tinyCodersDen/KMeans-Sklearn/README.md

 # KMeans-Sklearn
-Hello, this is you Tinycoder repo for showing how KMeans clustering works.
+Hello, this is the repo for showing how KMeans clustering works.
 Here I have a Demo.ipynb for showing you how to program a KMeans model and how we can plot centroids and do colored classification.
 You can refer my project and even download it.

-Happy Coding!

-Tinycoder